Hagia Sophia Interior Photos

 Indeed, what changed the fate of Istanbul was that the Roman emperor Constantine declared Byzantium the second capital.
 Constantine, who gave the city its name, enabled the Roman Empire, which was in decline, to live in the east for another 1000 years.

-Constantine was the first person to build Hagia Sophia.
+Constantius II, son of Emperor Constantine the Great, was the first to build Hagia Sophia.
 Its name was Megale Ekklesia at that time and it included another big church, Hagia Irene.
 I mentioned in the “Hagia Sophia Architecture” article how these churches were destroyed and rebuilt.